-To help you establish a starting point, take a look at some of the most classic, tried-and-true wedding themes:
+To help you establish a starting point, take a look at some of the most tried-and-true classic wedding themes:

 A garden wedding is a classic choice, because it's an inherently beautiful space, complete with ample greenery and blooms.
 It’s a subtle theme that develops naturally as you plan for your outdoor event.

-Rustic has become the darling of wedding adjectives, but what exactly is rustic and when does it fittingly describe a wedding theme?
 Rustic can define anything with a natural, outdoorsy feel to it.
 This most commonly refers to neutral colors, wooden accents, and outdoor venues or natural settings such as the countryside or the mountains.
 With the rise in popularity of outdoor wedding venues, natural decor, and wooden wedding furniture, it’s no surprise this is the most popular wedding theme today.

 Similar to rustic, a vineyard theme is all about playing off of the natural elements of a vineyard—the land, the vines, the wine.
 The setting is both beautiful and romantic and makes for a wedding to match.
 It doesn’t hurt that wine barrels, bottles, and vines are not only functional but pretty, too.